PatricioFarrell/ChargeTransport.jl/docs/src/InterfaceSpecies.md

-Interface models
+Interface Species (@id interfaceSpecies)
 ================================

-With help of `ChargeTransport.jl` you have the possibility to likewise simulate meaningful interface models.
-For this, the quasi Fermi potentials do not necessarily need to be continuous.
+With help of `ChargeTransport.jl` you have the possibility to likewise simulate present electric interface charge carriers at the internal boundaries.

-In the following, we introduce briefly the main code snippets.
+In the following, we introduce briefly the main code snippets along with the underlying continuous charge transport model.
 We will illustrate this feature on the basis of the standard van Roosbroeck system.

 Let $\mathbf{\Omega} \subseteq \mathbb{R}^d$,
 $d \leq 3$, be an open, connected and bounded spatial domain with